nkepling/nkBlog/about.markdown

 ![My picture](/mypic.jpg)

-My name is Nathaniel Keplinger and I am currently pursuing a Master's degree in data science from the Colorado School of Mines.
-I gradauted in May 2021 from Trinity University with a Bachelor's of science with majors in Physics and Chinese language.
-I believe in the power of good ethically sourced data to bring postitive change.
-As all facets of our lives become increasingly digitally connected, the opprotunity to use this abundance new data is exciting and empowering.
-Data that enables smarter city infrusture, more effiicient energy grids, revolutionary medicine and profound social insights are just around the corner; I want to be part of a **smarter, data-driven** world.
+My name is Nathaniel Keplinger, and I am currently pursuing a Master's degree in data science from the Colorado School of Mines.
+I graduated in May 2021 from Trinity University with a Bachelor's of science with majors in Physics and Chinese language.
+I believe in the power of sound, ethically sourced data to bring positive change.
+As all facets of our lives become increasingly digitally connected, the opportunity to use this abundance of new data is exciting and empowering.
+Data that enables smarter city infrusture, more efficient energy grids, revolutionary medicine, and profound social insights are just around the corner; I want to be part of a **smarter, data-driven** world.

 Outside of school work, I enjoy playing chess, going on long walks, enjoying the outdoors, and brushing upon on my Mandarin.

-I currenly live in Golden, Colorado USA.
+I currently live in Golden, Colorado USA.

 Email: nathankep@gmail.com